mrhouzlane/blockchain-developer-bootcamp-final-project/README.md

 The ConsenSys Bootcamp Final project used the Ethereum blockchain network to create an application that is tested and compiled.

+# Game : Lottery

+The idea of this Lottery Game :

+Owner is collecting money from players.
+This money is stored in the smartcontract balance, and a randomly selected player , "winner" is getting 95% of the jackpot and "owner" is getting 5% fees.
+Other players are loosing all their money.

+### Entry conditions to the lottery :

+Lottery must be Opened by the owner before anyone can jump in.
+Anyone is able to send a fixed amount of 0.001 ETH to the Lottery.
+A player can send multiple times 0.001 ETH.

+This is the same logic as a lottery where you can buy tickets (multiple if you want), but this time, this lottery is deployed in the blockchain.

 # Worflow and structure